codejedi-ai/darcology-msmp/README.md

 2. Briefly describe the technologies/platforms used (besides Docker and RoR).
 Describe where in the git repo these technologies/platforms are configured.
 If there are technologies/platforms configured manually in a web GUI or similar, include screenshots of all of the configuration.

+I have used tar zip to install ruby-2.7.2 as `rbenv` does not have 2.7.2.
+Thus I need to install MRI Ruby v2.7.2 using a tar file.

 I also used shell script to install ruby and run the app installation commands from the Dockerfile